jennybc/stat540_2014/homework/hw02/hw02_array-rna-seq-dea.md

 ## Q2) RNA-Seq Analysis

 We have aligned the RNA-Seq library using the [Stampy](http://www.well.ox.ac.uk/project-stampy) aligner and generated count data.
-The data file is available [here](../../examples/yeastPlatforms/data/stampy.counts.tsv).
+The data file is available as [stampy.counts.tsv](../../examples/yeastPlatforms/data/stampy.counts.tsv).
 In this question you will use this data to do a differential expression analysis using different packages from Bioconductor.

 ### a) (1pt) Load RNA Count Data and Sanity Check